Winter is here…in Game of Thrones and real life.

 Since I love the idea of frosty, fun colors and deep, vibrant hues, I thought it might be fun to showcase a few of my favorite shades of winter hair color.

-PS.
-Don’t forget to check out how you can keep your hair healthy this winter!
+TIP: Learn how to keep your hair healthy this winter!

 10. PBJ Hair

 PB and J hair is a new hair color trend, inspired by everyone’s favorite childhood food (except mine because they’re gross).